My landmark book Maryland's Civil War Photographs: The Sesquicentennial Collection Updated: May 2021; Please scroll down

 Free DHTML scripts provided by

 What's New: Hi Folks!
-Here is a 2018 update.
+Here is a 2021 update.
 The soft cover edition of my landmark book Maryland's Civil War Photographs: The Sesquicentennial Collection is now out of print!
 The soft cover edition may be purchased from resellers on Amazon.com.
 Just a few of the Deluxe Hard Cover signed and numbered editions limited to only 250 copies are still available for the very special price of only $40.00 (originally $120) exclusively from the Maryland Historical Society here.
-You can watch my illustrated lecture about the book and Maryland's Civil War photographs at the Maryland Historical Society on YouTube at https://www.youtube.com/watch?v=gL-Awzom7wo.
+You can watch my illustrated lecture (divided into 5 segments) about the book and Maryland's Civil War photographs at the Maryland Center for History and Culture (formerly known as The Maryland Historical Society) and see one of segments I did on "Chesapeake Collectibles" on a Civil War photograph on YouTube at https://www.youtube.com/results?search_query=%22Ross+Kelbaugh%22

 I worked as photographic consultant for a major Civil War exhibit at the Maryland Historical Society that opened in April 2011.
 Special to the exhibit is a 3-D show I have produced on The Battle of Antietam which gives you a three-dimensional perspective on this 1862 event as seen on a 72 in. screen!

-Ross Kelbaugh will be displaying at the following:
+Ross Kelbaugh will be appearing at the following:

 Welcome to the website of Historic Graphics®: a multi-faceted company dedicated to the rich visual legacy of our past.
 We would like to introduce you to some of the image services we provide, as well as share with you images that capture the richness of America's visual heritage.
 We hope you enjoy your tour through our site.